‘Then it’s too late for exorcism!’

 “There are some surprises and one pretty good shock at the end that I did not expect.
 So the payoff is rather good in this one, especially if you like cult films, but the movie moves so slowly that you have to be patient.”
 Scared Stiff Reviews

 ” …with the pseudo-western “charm”, the scenery of the desert, the weird Latin chanting, the red robes and torches, and the carrying of human sacrifice subjects out into the sunset and down into caves; you simply cannot deny that this movie does have some amount of atmosphere and suspense.”
 Jorge’s Film Reviews

 “Enter the Devil should be watched into infinity.
 It’s truly a fantastic film, and although I’m sure the pampered elite of gore-hounds (don’t worry, I’m still with you, mark my words) would find it “boring”, I can recommend it to almost anybody.”
 The Liberal Dead

-- Joshua Bryant – Black Noon; Salem’s Lot
+Joshua Bryant … Glenn (as Josh Bryant) – Black Noon; Salem’s Lot

-- David S. Cass Sr. – The Boy Who Cried Werewolf, The Island of Doctor Moreau
+David S. Cass Sr. … Jase (as Dave Cass) – The Boy Who Cried Werewolf, The Island of Doctor Moreau

-- John Martin – Mesa of Lost Women
+John Martin … Sheriff – Mesa of Lost Women

-- Byron Quisenberry – who later directed Scream (1980)
+Byron Quisenberry … Dave (as Byron Quesenberry) – who later directed Scream (1980)